Magma Index

 Level 2: Architecture

-The second index level concentrates on the architectural components of the building, such as windows, partitions, and facades.
+Index Level 2 concentrates on the architectural components of the building, such as windows, partitions, and facades.
 This level encompasses more detailed design and aesthetic features, providing a clear representation of the building’s physical form.

 Level 3: Wired